tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

                 data = <data at the given path>,
             }

-        The filter function returns a boolean value that is interpreted as 'accepted' or 'not accepted'.
+        The filter function returns a boolean value that is interpreted as "accepted" or "not accepted".

+        **Example:**

-        Example: call a function on all schema nodes that have the ``my_annotation`` annotation defined:
+        Calling a function on all schema nodes that have the ``my_annotation`` annotation defined:

         .. code-block:: lua